Robey Traction Engine

 Aveling and Porter Steamroller

 The steamroller arrived at the museum in 1990 and is an Aveling and Porter “Type F” and it was built in 1928 with builders number 12046, and weighs approximately 10 tons.
 Aveling and Porter was a British agricultural engine and steam-roller manufacturer.
 Thomas Aveling and Richard Thomas Porter entered into partnership in 1862, and developed a steam engine three years later in 1865.
 The company became the largest manufacturer of steam rollers in the world.
 Although the roller at the museum it is generally complete, it is unlikely to be restored to operation.
-It is currently waiting to be cosmetically restored and put on display.
+In August 2020 the roller was removed from storage to allow it to be turned and allow for the roof to be removed.
+It is currently waiting further cosmetic restoration.

 In October 2017 the society received an email from Mike Haddon of northern England who was asking for information about the small road roller that lives inside the main gate next to the reception building.
 The roller was built by Wallis & Steevens in Basingstoke in southern England but little more was known about its history.
 It was donated to the society in 1978 by the Clarence Council and arrived at the museum in a stripped state.
 Most of the engine was missing along with the engine hood, seat and controls.
 The roller was given a cosmetic restoration at some stage to make it presentable and is quite popular with small children who enjoy ‘driving’ it.
 The builders plate is still attached to the roller and the makers number PEU/C 51570 was given to Mike to help him identify which model roller it is.
 Mike replied that the roller was built in 1951, that the ‘P’ in PEU indicated it had a petrol engine and that the PEU models were first built in 1945.
 The roller is thought to have been constructed late in the period they were built, as the PEUs were superceded soon after by mainly diesel powered models.
 The PEU rollers were fitted with Morris 12/24 car engines and weighed about two tons.
 He advised that two similar rollers have been preserved in England and he offered to source information on them which will help the museum to perhaps restore the roller in the future.